Museums For All

 Through Museums for All, those on food assistance (SNAP benefits) can receive $2 admission to the Grout Museum District simply by presenting their EBT card.

 The Grout Museum District is proud to be a part of Museums for All, a signature access program of the Institute of Museum and Library Services (IMLS), administered by the Association of Children’s Museums (ACM), to encourage people of all backgrounds to visit museums regularly and build lifelong museum-going habits.
-The program supports those receiving food assistance (SNAP) benefits visiting the Grout Museum District for a minimal fee of $2.00 per person, up to four people, with the presentation of a SNAP Electronic Benefits Transfer (EBT) card.
+The program supports those receiving food assistance (SNAP) benefits or WIC visiting the Grout Museum District for a minimal fee of $2.00 per person, up to four people, with the presentation of a SNAP Electronic Benefits Transfer (EBT) card.

 Museums for All FAQs